lvgl/lvgl/docs/widgets/core/btnmatrix.md

 - `LV_BTNMATRIX_CTRL_CUSTOM_1` Custom free to use flag
 - `LV_BTNMATRIX_CTRL_CUSTOM_2` Custom free to use flag

-By deafult all flags are disabled.
+By default all flags are disabled.

 To set or clear a button's control attribute, use `lv_btnmatrix_set_btn_ctrl(btnm, btn_id, LV_BTNM_CTRL_...)` and `lv_btnmatrix_clear_btn_ctrl(btnm, btn_id, LV_BTNMATRIX_CTRL_...)` respectively.
 More `LV_BTNM_CTRL_...` values can be OR-ed